bacalhau-project/bacalhau/docs/getting-started/installation.md

 ## Where to go next?

-Here are a few resources that provides a deeper dive into running jobs with Bacalhau:
+Here are a few resources that provide a deeper dive into running jobs with Bacalhau:

 * [How to run an existing workload on Bacalhau](../getting-started/docker-workload-onboarding.md)
 * [Walk through a more data intensive demo](../examples/data-engineering/image-processing/index.md)